leila68/Axb/doc/Readme.md

 *Note:* to solve a linear system of the form *Ly = d*, *L* should be a lower triangular matrix.
-So we only store main diagonal and sub-diagonals for a lower triangular banded matrix.
+So we only store main diagonal, and sub-diagonals for a lower triangular banded matrix.
 *i=0* means main diagonal and for main diagonal we know row and column is the same.
 For sub-diagonals *row>column*.<br>

 **Diagonal 2:** Second format that is suggested for storing a banded matrix, processes matrix row by row and stored every non-zero elements of banded matrix in *dm*.
-So, in *dm[0,*]* is stored non-zero element of first row of banded matrix.
+So, in *dm[0,*]* are stored non-zero element of the first row of banded matrix.
-*dm[1,*]* contains non-zero elements of second row of banded matrix.
+*dm[1,*]* contains non-zero elements of second row of the banded matrix.

 dm:
 <br>